linode/docs/docs/guides/development/javascript/using-socket-io/index.md

 ### Socket.IO vs WebSocket

 Socket.IO shares the field of real-time bidirectional communications with WebSockets.
 In fact, Socket.IO builds on the WebSocket protocol for many of its communications.
-So what makes Socket.IO a better choice?

-While Socket.IO builds on WebSockets for some of its communications, it is not a WebSockets implementation.
-Socket.IO actually utilizes a combination of WebSockets and HTTP long-polling to provide more consistent communications and a better experience.
+However, Socket.IO is not a WebSockets implementation.
+Socket.IO utilizes a combination of WebSockets and HTTP long-polling to provide more consistent communications and a better experience.

-Essentially, it works like this:
+Essentially, Socket.IO works in the following manner:

 -   Socket.IO starts with an HTTP long-polling connection.
 Should WebSockets not work for whatever reason, starting with long-polling dramatically improves the user experience.